DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-12/reverb/_index.md

 > The biggest difference between reverbs designed for blend and size is that where the former is best provided by the earlier reverb reflections, the latter is best created by focusing the effect sound on the remainder of the reverb tail.

 I'll try OrilRiver for this.
 If you could get Sanford or Ambience to work those are also good options.
 Let's check out the [manual](orilriver-manual.pdf).
-Lets explore the settings of this reverb.
+Let's explore the settings of this reverb.

 Try turning off the reverb tail so that you can listen only to the early reflections variations.
 Adjust the room size parameter to hear the early reflections more.
 Then do the same with the reverb tail, turning the early reflections off.

 Play with the room size parameter.
-This seems to effect mostly the early reflections.
+This seems to affect mostly the early reflections.

 Try to mimic the first 4 presets that Mike lists on [his site](https://cambridge-mt.com/ms/ch16/).